Anxiety Therapy | Anxiety Therapist in Louisville, KY

 Anxiety Therapist or Medication?

 Therapy alone is effective for most individuals we treat.
 Research generally shows that psychotherapy is more effective than medications and that adding anxiety medications does not significantly improve outcomes from counseling alone.
 However, if seeing an anxiety therapist alone is not sufficient to treat your anxiety, we can discuss the pros and cons of referring you to a medical professional to prescribe and manage medication for your anxiety.
-We will choose the best mix of treatment for you to overcome your worries and fears and give you the quality of life you deserve.
+We will choose the best mix of treatments for you to overcome your worries and fears and give you the quality of life you deserve.

 Treat Your Anxiety Today with the Help of an Anxiety Counselor in Louisville, KY, and surrounding areas

 The providers at Grace Psychological Services offer evidence-based treatments that keep your anxiety under control.
 We stay up to date on the latest scientific research and treatments designed for anxiety disorders.
 Our anxiety experts will assess your symptoms to determine if you have anxiety or any other mental health concerns.
 Then, they will customize a treatment plan that will aid your specific type of anxiety while pushing you toward your goals.
 If you are looking for someone trained in Cognitive Behavioral Therapy (CBT), mindfulness techniques, or exposure therapy for anxiety and/or panic attacks, then Grace Psychological Services may be a good fit for you.
 To learn more about CBT, click here.

 Most of our clients come to us after working tirelessly trying to avoid their anxiety and worry.
 They try to suppress their anxiety, ignore it, distract themselves, or other methods.
 Unfortunately, those coping methods don’t typically work.
 The more one uses these poor coping methods to battle anxiety, the more the anxiety will appear in random and uncontrolled ways (e.g., irritability, poor concentration, anger outbursts, panic attacks, etc.).